COUNTRY PROFILE

 Best Product Prospects:

 FAS Post Bangkok reports that the HRI sector sources about 30%-35% of its food products through imports.
-In 2022, Thailand imported US$485 million (or approximately 6%) in U.S. consumer-oriented food exports.
+In 2024, Thailand imported US$411.8 million in U.S. consumer-oriented food exports.
 HRI foodservice operators regularly import U.S. beef, seafood, cheese, frozen potatoes, seasonings, fresh fruits, dried fruits, nuts, bakery fillings, fruit juice, juice concentrate, wines, craft beer, and health and wellness products.
-Food preparation and ready-to-eat meals continue to be key products for HRI establishments accommodating both delivery services and small food outlets.
+Food preparation and ready-to-eat meals continue to be key products for HRI establishments, accommodating both delivery services and small food outlets.

 Food-Processing Sector